 During an initial consultation with a menopause specialist, a medical history will be taken.
 We will then work together to find possible solutions and treatment options that may help to alleviate symptoms.

 A menopause specialist can also help to identify if what you are currently experiencing is actually menopause related.
-Follow up consultations will be tailored to what the individual needs and we do advise a follow-up at 6 weeks, when booking the initial assessment, so we can gauge whether the treatment path is effective.
+Follow up consultations will be tailored to what the individual needs.
+We advise a follow-up at 6 weeks so we can gauge whether the treatment path is effective.

 Talking with someone who has an understanding of your treatments and the range of symptoms that come with menopausal symptoms, as well as peer groups can be incredibly helpful.
 Finding practical ways of coping with VMS and being able to reduce the severity, frequency and impact can bring back some much needed control.

-Are there any practical steps which I can take to ease VMS?
+Are there any practical steps which I can take to ease VMS and menopause symptoms?

 Absolutely, here is a list of suggestions: